 Must have skills:

-Competitive salary and benefits package:
+Competitive salary plus the following benefits package:

 BUPA private medical cover

-Pension (3.5% employee & 9% employer contributions – increasing to 12% with LOS)
+Pension (3.5% employee & 9% employer contributions – increasing to 12%)

 Interest free season ticket loan